grivas2000/django-university-management-system/README.md

 Admins wield complete control over the application and its data.
 Their capabilities encompass:

-- Viewing all student, professor, and course details.
+- Viewing all student, professor and course details.
-- Adding, modifying, or removing student, professor and course records.
+- Adding, modifying or removing student, professor and course records.
 - Assigning or unassigning professors to courses.
 - Enrolling or unenrolling students in courses.
 - Gaining insights into which professors are assigned to specific courses and which students are enrolled in each course.